kepelrs/nestjs-prisma-crud/README.md

     - `crud-resource`: a modified NestJS `resource` schematic that scaffolds the entire CRUD module for you.<br/> One-line scaffolding with: _`nest g -c nestjs-prisma-crud-schematics crud-resource <YOUR-TABLE-NAME-HERE>`_
 5. Plug and play
     - Can be used alongside your other non `nestjs-prisma-crud` controllers.
-    - You can use `PrismaCrudService` and `@AccessPolicy` in your custom controllers if you want to retain some of `nestjs-prisma-crud`'s functionalities.
+    - You can still use `PrismaCrudService` and `@AccessPolicy` in your custom controllers if you want to retain some of `nestjs-prisma-crud`'s functionalities.

 ## Quickstart